-Jay Dorfman is associate professor and coordinator of music education in the Hugh A. Glauser School of Music at Kent State University.
-He holds bachelor and master of music degrees in music education from the University of Miami (FL) and the Doctor of Philosophy degree from Northwestern University (IL).
-Prior appointments include an assistant professorship in music education at Boston University, and an assistant professorship in music education at Kent State University.
+Jay Dorfman is professor and coordinator of music education in the Hugh A. Glauser School of Music at Kent State University.
+He holds Bachelor and Master of Music degrees in Music Education from the University of Miami (FL) and a Doctor of Philosophy degree from Northwestern University (IL).
+Prior appointments include an assistant professorship in music education at Boston University and assistant and associate professorships in music education at Kent State University.
 Dr. Dorfman was a high school instrumental and technology-based music teacher in Broward County, Florida.